crsayen/social-networking/README.md

 # **Kata**  -- Social Networking

-This code implements the core domain login of a social networking app as described in this [kata](kata.md).
+This code implements the core domain logic of a social networking app as described in this [kata](kata.md).
 It models the users, their timelines, and their relationship to other users.
 Currently there is no user interface, data persistance, or API.
 Rather, the code was written to act as a foundation for those features.

 ## Installation